way0utwest/dbascripts/readme.md

 The second goal is to help build some basic skills using Git.

+## Tables
+The following tables exist in this repo for these purposes

+- Salesheader - Tracker for orders placed by customer
+- SalesOrderDetail - Line item level tracking of orders

 ## Admin Scripts
 - The first script gets server information
 - The second script gets instance config